Choosing Analytics for Your Nuxt App: A Data-Backed Guide

 Three questions narrow it down:

-For most Nuxt apps: start with Plausible for traffic stats.
+For most Nuxt apps: start with Plausible Analytics for traffic stats.
 Add PostHog when you need product analytics.
 Use Nuxt Scripts for both - router integration, SSR safety, and first-party proxying with no glue code required.